aloetesting/aloe/docs/features.rst

 table named ``Examples``.
 Parameters are written in the form ``<Parameter>``, where each named parameter must be present in the table.

-Scenario outlines have a name and my optionally have tags_.
+Scenario outlines have a name and may optionally have tags_.

 .. code-block:: gherkin